cajuncoding/CommandLineArgsHelper/README.md

 _The Code has been adapted from the original source located at:_ https://www.codeproject.com/Articles/3111/C-NET-Command-Line-Arguments-Parser

-But it has been updated and simplified with:
+But it has been updated and simplified as follows:
 - Updated with new C# syntax
+- More robust parsing for wider array of parameter syntaxes, keys/values with spaces, etc.
 - Enhanced class wrapper (e.g. exposed read only dictionary for enumeration)
-- More robust parsing for wider array of parameter syntaxes
-- Support for both key/value parameters as well as simple boolean flags (param is defined or not)
+- Support for both key/value parameter pairs, as well as simple boolean flags (param is defined/exists or not)
 - Improved thread safety
 - Eliminated code duplication